Ring Of Kerry County Kerry, Ireland Travel Guide

 Dairy is prominent, but alternatives are becoming more common in cafes and larger restaurants.

-Ask for dairy-free milk options for java or tea.
+Ask for dairy-free milk options for a cup of coffee or tea.

 Fresh fruits and vegetables are widely available in supermarkets plus local bazaars.